 Travel the Globe Bringing Naturopathic Medicine to Those in Need

 Many don’t realize that there are a number of philanthropic organizations providing naturopathic treatments to these same communities.
 Naturopaths Without Borders (NWB) has been delivering naturopathic medicine to those who previously had little to no access to healthcare.
-In addition, the World Naturopathic Federation (WNF) supports the growth and dissemination of information on international naturopathic medicine, while also working closely with such agencies as the World Health Organization (WHO), the United Nations, and UNESCO to help promote the profession around the world.
+Additionally, the World Naturopathic Federation (WNF) supports the growth and dissemination of information on international naturopathic medicine, while also working closely with such agencies as the World Health Organization (WHO), the United Nations, and UNESCO to help promote the profession around the world.
 These organizations, among others, are helping to bring global service and cooperation into the spectrum of naturopathic medicine.
-Natural Doctors International (NDI), and Homeopaths Without Borders are two other non-profit organizations with close ties to the naturopathic community.
+Natural Doctors International (NDI), and Homeopaths Without Borders promote and provide career opportunities for naturopathic physicians while respecting the cultural communities within which they operate.

 Why Practice Globally?